Container Garden Ideas

 Beachy Beauty in a Container Garden

 Go coastal by creating a beachside scene in a planter.
-Fill a wide, shallow planter with potting soil and choose two or three succulents or small ornamental grasses.
-Arrange the plants in the soil, add play sand and decorate with pieces of beach glass, shells or small driftwood.
+Fill a wide, shallow planter with potting soil.
+Then, choose two or three succulents or small ornamental grasses.
+Arrange the plants in the soil and add play sand.
+You'll then decorate it with pieces of beach glass, shells or small driftwood.
 You can also plant a single beach plant in a large shell for an interesting memento of your beach vacation.

 Plant in Creative Containers

 A large, sturdy planter can become temporary living garden furniture.
-Position an 18-inch stone planter near your patio furniture in a lightly shaded area.
-Plant with hardy, drought-tolerant succulents, leaving about 4 to 6 inches of room from the top of the tallest plant to the rim of the container.
-Cover the planter with a tempered glass table top about 24 inches in diameter.
-This combination table and greenhouse makes an interesting patio feature, and the top will only have to be removed periodically for watering.
+Position an 18-inch stone planter near your patio furniture, in a lightly shaded area.
+Plant with hardy, drought-tolerant succulents.
+But leave about 4 to 6 inches of room from the top of the tallest plant to the container's rim.
+Cover the planter with a tempered glass tabletop, about 24 inches in diameter.
+This combination table and greenhouse make an interesting patio feature.
+Plus, the top will only have to be removed periodically for watering.

-Tip: To reduce the overall weight and the amount of soil needed for large containers, partially fill them with packing peanuts or empty plastic bottles.
+Tip: Do you want to reduce the overall weight and the amount of soil needed for large containers?
+Partially fill them with packing peanuts or empty plastic bottles.
 Spread a layer of newspaper and then cover with potting mix.

 Grow in Hanging Baskets

-For an easy project, find an area on the porch that needs a pop of color and install hooks and chains.
-Select your plants.
-Then, choose a ready-made container with colors and flowers you love for either a sunny or shady spot.
+For an easy project, find an area on the porch that needs a pop of color.
+Install hooks and chains.
+Then, select your plants of choice.
+Choose a ready-made container with colors and flowers you love for either a sunny or shady spot.

 Remember to read plant tags to understand how much and when to feed your plants.
 When the top of the soil is dry to the touch, water until it trickles out the drainage holes.

-Get creative with finishing touches.
-You can use a planted hanging basket in a container.
-Just cut off the hangers and pop it in a container for instant color.
+You can also get creative with finishing touches.
+Use a planted hanging basket in a container.
+Just cut off the hangers, and pop it in a container for instant color.
 Learn more about planting hanging baskets.

 Planting in a Large Container